flashlin/Samples/torch-qa/fine-tune/data-user/support.md

 Done.

 Question: How to check if a player has a deposit bonus?
+Question: How can I determine if a player has a deposit bonus?
+Question: How do I find out if a player has a deposit bonus?
+Question: Is there a way to check if a player has a deposit bonus?
+Question: How can I verify if a player has a deposit bonus?
+Question: How can I confirm if a player has a deposit bonus?
 Answer:
 You can use the following tsql script to query.
 ```